pixeljellyfish/pixeljellyfish.dev/README.md

 # pixeljellyfish's Website

-pixeljellyfish's Website written using Astro
+pixeljellyfish's Website written using Astro.

-# Commands
+## Commands

 All commands are run from the root of the project, from a terminal:

 | Command                 | Action                                           |
 | :---------------------- | :----------------------------------------------- |